Soskii/PyVlovs_Dog_/README.md

 - AST
   - Used for the literaleval function, so as to be able to take user entered lists and directly convert them to lists.
 - Tkinter
-  - Used for launcher GUI and Run-Time GUI.
+  - Used for launcher GUI, Run-Time GUI and Dog Creation Kit.
 - OS
   - Checking if the directory exists for the dog creation kits save function, and making it if it doesn't.
 - PIL